-

 Paskalev Visionary Workshop (PVW) is a research and experimental platform exploring the future of architecture, urban environments, and new models of inhabitation.

-It approaches architecture as a research process, a cultural instrument, and a living infrastructure—one that integrates nature, energy, food production, and human life into coherent spatial systems.
+PVW approaches architecture as a research process, a cultural instrument, and a living infrastructure—integrating nature, energy, food production, and human life into coherent spatial systems.

 The Three Pillars of PVW